brunodeilhot/JS-training/README.md

 This hangman game has different twist since no man is hanged if you lose, instead you are being attacked by a pirate ship and by guessing the word you will escape from the pirates.
   - Begin by choosing the difficulty which will define the length of the words and number of attempts
   - Once the game begins a random word is chosen from a list of words and the letters are split into an array
-  - The user inputs the attempt letter which is then follows a series of validations:
+  - The user inputs the attempt letter which is then followed by a series of validations:
     - Wether the letter can be found in the letters array and if the first and last index are different, then display the letters
     - How many attempts are left and display a different message if its the last attempt
     - If the letter guessed is wrong reduces the number of attempts and displays a list of letters attempted previously